 Another milestone for the dealership group came in 1991, when Mr. Hardeman sought out and was awarded an Infiniti franchise, operated today as Austin Infiniti.

 In 1996, representatives from Subaru of America traveled from Denver, only to arrive in Texas during an exceedingly rare Austin snowstorm.
-(INSERT STORY INFORMATION HERE) Even with half the dealership (and city) shut down, Mr. Hardeman was awarded the Subaru franchise and approved to open Austin Subaru.
+After learning about Subaru's 4-wheel drive agility and being able to maneuver safely in icy conditions, Mr. Hardeman felt like it would be a good addition to Continental Automotive Group.
+Even with half the dealership (and city) shut down, Mr. Hardeman was awarded the Subaru franchise and approved to open Austin Subaru.

 Employees from the 1990s still working here today: